nuts-foundation/nuts-monitor/README.md

 NUTS_NUTSNODEADDR=http://nuts-node-address:1323 ./monitor
 ```

-When running in Docker without a config file mounted at `/app/server.config.yaml` it will use the default configuration or you can change the command parameters.
+When running in Docker without a config file mounted at `/app/server.config.yaml` it will use the default configuration, or you can change the command parameters.

+### Node Address

+You specify the Nuts node address with `nutsnodeaddr` (`NUTS_NUTSNODEADDR`).
+If you've bound the `/internal` endpoints to a different HTTP interface, you can specify it using `nutsnodeinternaladdr` (`NUTS_NUTSNODEINTERNALADDR`).

+### Authentication

 The `nutsnodeapikeyfile` config parameter should point to a PEM encoded private key file.
 The corresponding public key should be configured on the Nuts node in SSH authorized keys format.
 `nutsnodeapiuser` Is required when using Nuts node API token security.
 It must match the user in the SSH authorized keys file.